 Registration appointments for New, Continuing, Returning, and Transfer students are based on the Order of Registration as mandated by the California Community Colleges Chancellor’s Office per the recommendations of the California Student Success Initiative (RCCD AP 5056).
 To find out if you are a continuing or returning student read the following:

 You are a New Student if you have never attended college previously.
-You will be required to complete assessment, orientation and counseling (AOC) prior to registration.
+You will be required to complete assessment, orientation and counseling (OAC) prior to registration.

 You are a Continuing Student if you were enrolled in a course after the first two weeks or 20% of the course in the previous term.